Dr CHAN, Phoebe

 Head of Performing Arts Research and Postgraduate Studies Coordinator

-Centre for Performing Arts Research
+Performing Arts Research

 CHAN, Yuk-Lan Phoebe holds extensive experience in research, drama and education practices.
 She has collaborated with a wide range of organisations in creating stage works, performing, teaching, researching and running facilitator training.